godfreyhobbs/hc_study/README.md

 This application uses Linnia to solve the following two problems:

 1. Screen individual for a medical study.
-2. Preform a questionnaire based study.
+2. Execute a questionnaire-based study.
 3. Reward individuals with an honorarium.

 This is a break through demo as it shows how the above can be completed with a high level of privacy and security.

 ### Create React App

-This application was created with create react app.
+This application was created with `create react app`.
 This made setting up the following trivial:

 1. React
 1. Webpack